Charles Jordan (magician): Early life

 Charles Jordan was born in Berkeley, California to Charles Renalt Jordan, a wholesale supply manager and chicken farmer, and Mary Louise (Thornton) Jordan; he had a younger sister, Margaret Louise (1891-1959).
 When he was 10 years old, he saw Harry Kellar perform, which inspired him to develop his own card tricks.

 Career

 He moved to Penngrove, and self-published Thirty Card Mysteries in 1919.
 In it, he described "The Jordan Count", and "The Gray Code", two methods of false counting.
 In 1920, he self-published the five-part Ten New Prepared Card Tricks series, with contributions from Thomas Nelson Downs.

+A few years later, he quit practicing magic and focused on manufacturing radios.

 In 1935, he was contacted by Theodore Annemann, who wanted to publish a collection of his work.
 However, the series was abandoned.
 Many of Jordan’s tricks were later collected and published by Karl Fulves.

-Jordan never performed in public.
+Jordan never performed in public, he was only famous because of his publications.
 He died in Vallejo after a long illness.